ahamedyaserarafath/terraform_consul/README.md

 ```
 terraform apply
 ```
-Note: The above command will provision the ec2 instance and install the prometheus
+Note: The above command will provision the ec2 instance and install the Consul